writememe/uplift-your-banking/README.md

 - Understanding of Python
 - Python 3.10 or greater installed
 - Ability to read/create CSV and JSON files
-- An [Up Bank account], if you don't have one, feel free to create one using [my invite code](https://hook.up.me/dfjt)
+- An [Up Bank account](https://up.com.au/), if you don't have one, feel free to create one using [my invite code](https://hook.up.me/dfjt)
 - [Poetry installed on your machine](https://python-poetry.org/docs/#installation)
 ## Setup